fearlessgeekmedia/fearlessgeekmedia/content/post/when-the-economy-slows.md

 You don’t get the luxury of someone’s attention forever—especially not in a slowdown.
 If your site’s lagging, you’re losing visitors before they even meet your business.
 Use tools like Google PageSpeed Insights or GTmetrix to audit your site and trim the fat.
-This is where compressing images, cleaning up bloated code, and simplifying plugins can have an outsized effect.
+This is where compressing images, <a href="https://www.cloudflare.com/learning/performance/why-site-speed-matters/" target="_blank">cleaning up bloated code</a>, and simplifying plugins can have an outsized effect.
 People might forgive a lot in person, but online, speed is the language of trust.